2023 Best Value Liberal Arts & Humanities Schools in New Jersey

 Full Liberal Arts / Sciences & Humanities at Bergen Community College Report

-With a ranking of #7, Rowan College of South Jersey Gloucester Campus did quite well on this year’s best value schools for liberal arts / sciences and humanities students.
-RCSJ is a medium-sized public school located in the large suburb of Sewell.
+Rowan College of South Jersey Gloucester Campus landed the #7 spot in the 2023 rankings for the best value liberal arts / sciences and humanities programs.
+RCSJ is a moderately-sized public school located in the suburb of Sewell.

 The average tuition and fees for an in-state undergraduate at RCSJ are $5,550 a year.
 After completing their degree, liberal arts / sciences and humanities graduates from RCSJ carry an average student debtload of $11,000.